Coroners Court: Current COVID-19 Protocol

 a.
 Inquests and other hearings will be considered on a case-by-case basis.
 Hearings may proceed with participants in the Court or with some participants joining by audio-visual link (AVL) or with all participants joining by AVL.

 a.
-Those working in the courtroom, including counsel and security staff, are required to maintain 1m social distancing, and alternate seats in public galleries will be taped off.
+Those working in the courtroom, including counsel and security staff, are required to maintain 1 metre social distancing, and alternate seats in public galleries will be taped off.

 b.
 Cleaning products are available on site to enable staff and lawyers to keep their immediate areas clean (including AVL suites).

-7. Any concerns about health and safety practices in the Court should be raised with the Court manager in the first instance.
+9. Any concerns about health and safety practices in the Court should be raised with the court manager in the first instance.

-8. Accredited news media will continue to have entry to the court in order to report court proceedings, and to ensure continued open and transparent justice.
-Remote access for accredited news media, will continue to be facilitated in accordance with current protocols.
+10. Accredited news media will continue to have entry to the court in order to report court proceedings, and to ensure continued open and transparent justice.
+Remote access for accredited news media will continue to be facilitated in accordance with current protocols.

 a.
 Briefing clients and witnesses on public health messages: